KobeBryantBot/KobeBryantScriptEngine-Python/README.md

 # KobeBryantScriptEngine
-A cross language script engine designed for KobeBryant to run node.js and python plugins.
+A cross language script engine designed for KobeBryant to run python plugins.